 Soups and Stews are some of the best recipes to pair bread with.
 Below are some of our favorite recipes to serve homemade bread with.

 Recipes to make with homemade bread

 *If you made this recipe for Homemade Soft White Bread, please give it a star rating*

 - 1-½ cups warm milk

 - 1 teaspoon salt

-- In Kitchenaid mixing bowl add ingredients as follows: Warm almond milk, melted butter, granulated sugar, salt, and 4 cups of the all-purpose flour.
-Make a small well in the flour and pour the yeast into the well.
+- Make a small well in the flour and pour the yeast into the well.

 - Punch dough down and divide in half.
-Shape into 2 loaves and place in bread pan sprayed with cooking spray.
-Sit in a warm, dry place and cover with a towel until dough has risen to the top of the bread pan (or slightly over).
+Shape into 2 loaves and place in a bread pan sprayed with cooking spray.
+Sit in a warm, dry place and cover with a towel until the dough has risen to the top of the bread pan (or slightly over).
 About 1 hour.
-Place in oven pre-heated to 350 degrees and bake for 30-35 minutes.
-Remove from oven and immediately rub the top of loaves with a butter if desired.